ykessler/snappconfig/README.md

 To fix that, Snappconfig provides a rake task to load your config files into Heroku.
 Just run:

-    $ rake heroku:config:load

-or:

     $ rake heroku:config:load[my_app]

-to target a specific app.
+NOTE: If using zsh you'll need to [wrap the args in quotes](https://thoughtbot.com/blog/how-to-use-arguments-in-a-rake-task):

+    $ rake 'heroku:config:load[my_app]'

 ## Miscellaneous